 Director of Finance

-The Township budget consists of six distinct budgets – General, Sewer, Highway Improvement, Liquid Fuels, Capital Reserve, and Open Space.
+The Township budget consists of seven distinct budgets – General, Sewer, Highway Improvement, Liquid Fuels, Capital Reserve, Open Space, and Capital Investment.

 - The General Fund is the principal operating fund for the Township (e.g. police, fire, recreation, planning, codes, etc.).